Act / Act of Parliament

 Motions are put to a vote, which can be a voice vote, party vote, or personal vote.

-Part of an Appropriation Bill containing details of the authority to spend public money or incur expenses.
+Part of an Appropriation Bill containing details of the authority to spend public money or incur expenses in a particular area.
+For example, Vote Health.